CryShana/CryBarEditor/README.md

   - Any text or common image type
 - Syntax highlighting for common formats (json,xml,ini,xs,...)
 - Pick an **export Root directory** for fast exporting either from BAR or from Root directory
+- Replace any existing DDT image with custom image on export (all other params are copied)
 - Tools for direct file manipulation:
   - Convert XML -> XMB
   - Convert XMB -> XML